lmc-eu/steward/README.md

 ### 2. Install Selenium
 You need Selenium server installed to execute commands in the specified browser.
-In the root directory of your tests (eg. `selenium-tests/`)  simply run:
+In the root directory of your tests (e.g. `selenium-tests/`)  simply run:

 ```sh
 $ ./vendor/bin/steward.php install